II layer – design, develop, and prototype one task class

 The task class and skill hierarchy guide the other three components — supportive information, procedural information, and part-time practice.
 That is why I suggest you now improve the skill hierarchy to make better choices in the future.
 Remember that you should design and develop these three components for each task class.
 Again, as the first task class consists of very easy simulations, you could manage to design and develop the other three components.
 However, if you are not familiar with a field or designing a program for advanced students, you could need a practitioner's help.

-Improve the skills hierarchy.
 You have already started to create your skill hierarchy (not the list of skills) by showing the rations between skills needed to solve a real-life problem.
 I suggest further steps for improving the skill hierarchy:

 1. Analyse your real-life problem and redefine skills that are used while solving it (do not go to particular skills)